Itsnishant-306/Battery-Management-System-Simulation/README.md

 ## Conclusion

 This Battery Management System simulation provides a comprehensive platform for understanding and optimizing battery performance, safety, and longevity.
-The project demonstrates proficiency in Python programming, data analysis, process modeling, and safety-critical systems design—all directly relevant to battery manufacturing engineering roles.
+The project demonstrates proficiency in Python programming, data analysis, process modeling, and safety-critical systems design related to and important in battery manufacturing.